xahidbuffon/RoboChatGest/README.md

 Details about the hand gestures-to-instruction mapping can be found in the paper.
 We keep chanding these mapping rules based on specific application requirements; we use a simple Finite-State Machine (FSM) to implement a mapping.
 See [instructionGenerator.py](/libs/instructionGenerator.py) for details.

-We also use a different FSM for menue selection, i.e., switching between 5 menue options in the Aqua robot (see [menueSelector.py](/libs/menueSelector.py) for details); to change a menue, the {left, right} hand gesture tokens are: {Ok, Ok}, {Menue #, Menue #}.
+We also use a different FSM for menue selection, i.e., switching between 5 menue options in the Aqua robot (see [menueSelector.py](/libs/menueSelector.py) for details); to change a menue, the {left-hand, right-hand} gesture tokens are: {ok, ok}, {Menue #, Menue #}.
 For instance:

 | Menue mode | Token: SELECT MENUE | Token: SELECT MENUE | Token: SELECT MENUE 3 |
 |:--------------------|:----------------|:----------------|:----------------